Discover the most beautiful cities on the Rhine

 Stein am Rhein (Switzerland) - one of the most beautiful cities on the Rhine

-Separated from Germany only by the Rhine, the town of Stein am Rhein is located in Switzerland.
+The city is only separated from Germany by the Rhine Stone at the Rhein in Switzerland.
 It is definitely worth a visit.
-From Radolfszell or Konstanz am Bodensee, is it easy to get to?
+From Radolfszell or Konstanz on Bodensee, is it easy to get to?
 Worth seeing is the Old town with their facades that bring history back to life.
 A visit to the Benedictine Abbey worth it.
 Today it is a museum.
 It is also fun to stroll through the alleys of the city and to put yourself back in the times when the pilgrims traveled here for the Council of Constance.
 It is not in Germany, but on the Swiss side, but is one of the cities on the Rhine that we highly recommend.

 Cities on the Rhine - recommended by travel blogger colleagues